 How do addendums help in business agreements?

 In business agreements, addendums enable dynamic adjustments, such as updating payment terms or delivery schedules, reflecting real-time changes in business requirements.
-They help prevent misinterpretations by clearly documenting changes, ensuring a shared understanding among all parties.
+They help prevent misinterpretations by clearly documenting changes, and ensuring a shared understanding among all parties.

 What are the different types of addendums?